squizzdotcom/squizz-platform-api-php-library/README.md

 		$resultMessage = "API session failed to be created.
 Reason: " . $endpointResponse->result_message  . " Error Code: " . $endpointResponse->result_code;
 	}

-	//sand and procure purchsae order if the API was successfully created if($apiOrgSession->sessionExists())
+	//sand and procure purchsae order if the API session was successfully created if($apiOrgSession->sessionExists())
 	{
 		//create taxcode records